-Ankylosing spondylitis is a disorder that causes chronic pain in the joints, usually starting in the back and buttocks.
+Ankylosing spondylitis causes chronic pain in the joints, usually starting in the back and buttocks.

-The first thing that a doctor will want to do is ask the person about their health history.
-They will also ask a series of questions to find out what symptoms the person is experiencing.
-There are a few specific signs and symptoms that may point to the early signs of AS.
+The doctor will start by asking the person about their symptoms and health history.
+A few specific signs and symptoms may point to the early signs of AS.

 Is there a family history of AS?

-If there is a history of AS in a person’s family, they are more likely to have the disease themselves, although this is not a guarantee.
-The doctor will still need to carry out thorough exams before making any diagnosis.
+If there is a history of AS in a person’s family, they are more likely to have it, although this is not always true.

-For example, the person has not had an injury that can be linked to the pain, or no undue stress has been put on the back.
+For example, if the person has not had an injury or put undue strain on their back, they may have AS.

-What may start as a very slight stiffness can gradually grow into aching, stiff joints, and a rigid-feeling spine as the disorder progresses.
+The pain often develops over several weeks or months.
+It may start as a slight stiffness and gradually grow into aching, stiff joints and reduced mobility in the spine.

 The pain caused by AS is also different from other types of back pain because exercise makes it better, not worse.